SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 # Simple Attribute Directive

-An attribute directive requires building of a controller class annotated with `@Directive` decorator.
+An attribute directive requires the building of a controller class annotated with `@Directive` decorator.

 ```js
 import { Directive } from '@angular/core'
 ```

-Then the directive can be imported in the declarations array.
+Then the directive can be imported into the declarations array.

 The **selector** is surrounded with **square brackets** as in the example.